Bernard Béguin

-Bernard Béguin (born 24 September 1947 in Grenoble) is a former French rally driver, who won the Tour de Corse in 1987, a round of the World Rally Championship.
+Bernard Béguin (born 24 September 1947 in Grenoble) is a French former rally driver, who won the Tour de Corse in 1987, a round of the World Rally Championship.

 Career

 A regular competitor on the Tour de Corse, Béguin scored his first World Rally Championship points by finishing third on the 1985 Tour de Corse in a Porsche 911.
 He returned two years later in a BMW M3 and won the rally.
 He scored points finishes on the event on three later occasions.

 Béguin won the French Rally Championship four times, in 1979, 1991, 1992 and 1993.